 - For any other legal obligations

 Explicit consent must be given by employees.
-To clarify, consent needs to be ‘freely given’, this can be pretty difficult in a workplace because of the power imbalance between you and the employee, but essentially the employee should be able to say ‘no’ without penalty and be able to withdraw consent whenever they want.
 Consent should be ‘explicit’ by being clear about exactly what health data is collected, why and who it will be shared with.

-If you, for example, randomly open up individual workers’ emails or listen to their voice-mails to look for evidence of malpractice, this can be very invasive to your employee’s privacy.
+Employers can’t be excessive about employee data collection.
+For example, if an employer randomly opens up individual workers’ emails or listens to their voicemails to look for evidence of malpractice, this can be very invasive to an employee’s privacy.

 As you might think, collecting employees’ health data and monitoring them can be extremely invasive.
-You can't therefore just do it for ‘business’ purposes, you need to make sure, to a reasonable extent, that the need for doing this processing outweighs your employee’s rights to privacy.
+Employers can't just do it for ‘business’ purposes, they need to make sure that the need for doing this processing outweighs an employee’s rights to privacy.

-To do this, you need to conduct an impact assessment:
+To do this, the employer should carry out an impact assessment:

 - Identify the reason and benefits for collecting health information/monitoring employees